abtpst/Home-Depot/README.md

     - Whether the product is available for indoor or outdoor use can be a feature.
 We create this by looking at all attribute values that have `indoor / outdoor` as a substring
     - Whether the product is Energy Star Certified can be another feature.
 Create it by checking if any attribute for a product has `energy star certified` as a substring and whether the value of this attribute if `Yes`

-Please follow the well documented code to see how this is implemented
+Please follow the well documented code to see how this is implemented.
 2. `Text_Proc_Features.generate_text_proc_features()`

 Here's how the next set of features are generated